-Only 3-5 % of the turmeric root is curcumin and it is the curcumin that contains the anti-inflammatory properties which is why curcumin powder is way more effective at reducing inflammation than just turmeric root or turmeric powder.
+Only 3-5 % of the turmeric root is curcumin.
+It is the curcumin that contains the anti-inflammatory properties, which is why curcumin powder is way more effective at reducing inflammation than just turmeric root or turmeric powder.

 How much curcumin to take?

 A general recommended dose for using curcumin is 1000 mg or 1 g.
 Obtaining 100mg of curcumin would be nearly impossible to achieve through turmeric powder or root.
 To experience the health benefits of curcumin, a pure extract of curcumin is best.

 Curcumin has been approved by the FDA as generally recognized as safe with good tolerability and safety, even at higher doses between 4000 and 8000 mg/day.

 Curcumin is a fat-soluble nutrient.
 To improve absorption and bioavailability of curcumin mix curcumin powder or turmeric powder with healthy fats such as:

 Mixing curcumin with piperine can increase the bioavailability of curcumin by 2000%.
 Therefore using curcumin powder in a curry or salad dressing with black pepper is a great way to use food as medicine and enhance the bioavailability of curcumin.

 The balancing act of managing inflammation is crucial for maintaining a healthy body.
 Inflammation is not all but bad.
 Inflammation plays a role in the healing response and immune system response.

 But chronic inflammation that is never calmed down or turned off is very detrimental to the body and is at the root of many chronic inflammatory conditions.